Different ways to run Q# programs

 Visual Studio Code

-You can also use the Azure Quantum Resource Estimator to estimate the physical resources required to run your Q# programs on quantum computers.
-The Resource Estimator is part of the QDK, so you don't need an Azure subscription to use it.
+With Visual Studio Code and the QDK you also have access to the Azure Quantum Resource Estimator to estimate the physical resources required to run your Q# programs on quantum computers.
 For more information, see Run the Resource Estimator in Visual Studio Code.

 Note